-Gueyon Kim is an Assistant for Professor of Economics at the University of California, Santa Cruz.
+Gueyon Kim is an Assistant Professor of Economics at the University of California, Santa Cruz.
 She is a trade economist, with particular interests in studying the labor market consequences of globalization and identifying the key determinants of inequality in a global economy.
 In her recent work, she uses the Danish employer-employee matched data to examine the impact of offshoring on worker-firm matching and wage inequality.

 Magne Mogstad is an assistant professor at the University of Chicago.
 His research focuses on applied microeconomics, mostly in the areas of labor economics, public economics, and economic inequality.
 Mogstad spent a few years as a researcher at Statistics Norway and as an assistant professor at University College London.